Donations for Children Not Accepted at Detention Facilities

 The donations were initially purchased online by a Washington, D.C. resident, who didn’t respond to comment.
 Savage, who lives in El Paso, agreed to pick up the order and organized a group of five others, who also purchased products.
 Together they delivered the items to the facility.

-In the group was Orlando Cordova, 32, who describes himself as a fourth-generation Mexican-American.
+In the group was Orlando V. Cordova, 32, who describes himself as a fourth-generation Mexican-American.
 “I’ve loved growing up in America,” he said.
 “I had a good education and I’ve learned about history.
 There’s a lot of good things that America has, but there’s also been times in our history where protest was necessary… I didn’t want to be a person who knows these things but takes no action.”

 Acuña spent parts of his childhood near the Border Patrol facility in Clint, where his parents still live.
 On Sunday he drove to visit them and other family members, and began thinking about the children at the facility.